-U2 had started working on ‘Horizon’ in 2006 with producer Rick Rubin, but the group soon abandoned those sessions and reconvened in May 2007 with longtime collaborators Brian Eno and Daniel Lanois.
-The band’s original producer, Steve Lillywhite, also was brought in to work on some tracks.
+U2 had started working on Horizon in 2006 with producer Rick Rubin, but the group soon abandoned those sessions and reconvened in May 2007 with longtime collaborators Brian Eno and Daniel Lanois.
+Another of the band’s producers, Steve Lillywhite, also was brought in to work on some tracks.
 Writing and recording for the album was done in the U.S., the U.K., Ireland and Morocco, with the music of the latter country influencing the sound of some of the tracks.

 How to Dismantle an Atomic Bomb and its predecessor, 2000’s All That You Can’t Leave Behind, had, for the most part, seen U2 returning to its classic sound of the ’80s, but Bono and the band had intended for No Line on the Horizon to mark a new direction for the band.
 How successful they were at achieving this is open for debate.

 Some songs certainly feature sonic experimentation — drums loops, samples and synths — but much of the material sounds is if it could have fit in well on either of U2’s previous two records.
 First single “Get on Your Boots” was a fast-paced and infectious tune that recalled the How to Dismantle hit “Vertigo,” while the soaring and melodic second single “Magnificent” brought up such early classics as “New Year’s Day” and “Pride (In the Name of Love).”